swisspost/vertx-rest-storage/README.md

 JsonObject json = config.asJsonObject();
 ```

 Properties not overridden will not be changed.
-Thus remaining default.x-lock-mode
+Thus remaining default.

 To use default values only, the _ModuleConfiguration_ constructor without parameters can be used: